 Complete blood count.
 This includes a check for your level of platelets, which are cells that help clot blood.
 A lab will also measure electrolyte levels in your blood to see how well your kidneys are working.

 Clotting time.
 A pair of tests called PT (prothrombin time) and PTT (partial thromboplastin time) can check how quickly your blood clots.
 If it takes too long, it could be a sign of bleeding problems.

 Computerized tomography (CT).
 Your doctor takes several X-rays from different angles and puts them together to show if there's any bleeding in your brain or damage to brain cells.
 They may put dye in your vein first to look for an aneurysm, a thin or weak spot on an artery.

 Magnetic resonance imaging (MRI).
 This uses powerful magnets and radio waves to make a detailed picture of your brain.
-It’s sharper than a CT scan, so it can show injuries that might be smaller or go deeper.
+It's sharper than a CT scan and can show injuries earlier than a traditional CT.